 As people become more mindful of spending, finding ways to save money is on QSR consumers' minds.
-However, not everyone is looking for the same thing, and while some consumers value awards and benefits, some are more interested - and even willing to pay more - to get healthier options when visiting fast food chains.
+However, not everyone is looking for the same thing, and while some value awards and benefits, some are more interested - and even willing to pay more - to get healthier options when visiting fast food chains.

 Grasping why people visit different QSR stores and how they order each time across the USA is key for a successful campaign.
-The regional behaviors are so different that, sometimes, it's hard to believe we're still talking about the same country.
-Understanding these nuances across regions is crucial to your entire campaign, from creative to targeting and optimization strategies.
-By anticipating what matters to shoppers, whether that's quality, cost, convenience, or indulgence, you can influence their fast-food habits and win their loyalty.
+The regional behaviors are so different that, sometimes, it is hard to believe that we are still talking about the same country.
+Therefore, understanding these nuances across regions is crucial to define your entire campaign, from creative to targeting and optimization strategies.
+By associating yourself with what matters to each shopper, whether that's quality, cost, convenience, or indulgence, you can influence their fast-food habits and win their loyalty.